3Ryuusei3/FM-AccordionCard/README.md

 ![Design preview for the FAQ accordion card coding challenge](./design/desktop-preview.jpg)

+## You can see my version here: https://fm-accordion-card.netlify.app/

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.